zengm-games/json-web-streams/README.md

 - add example of wildcard object to docs

-rename JSONParserStream, like TextDecoderStream?
+benchmark?

 ## Future

 JSONStringifyStream - Whenever I've had to do this in the past, it winds up being some messy ad hoc thing, but also it's a lot easier to write than messy ad hoc parsing code.
-So this is less valuable than JSONParseStream, and I'm less sure what the API should be.
+So this is less valuable than JSONParserStream, and I'm less sure what the API should be.

 More JSONPath stuff https://www.rfc-editor.org/rfc/rfc9535.html